jmcoleman/sequelizedBurger/README.md

 # Eat-Da-Burger
-Eat-Da-Burger is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+Eat-Da-Burger is a burger logger with MySQL, Node, Express, Handlebars and sequelize.
 It follows the MVC design pattern and uses Node and MySQL to query and route data in the app.
-It uses Handlebars to generate the HTML.
+It uses Handlebars to generate the HTML and Sequelize as the ORM.

 **Problem it solves:** \
 Allows burgers to be tracked accoridng to whether they are devoured or not.